 Some would argue there’s nothing more annoying than a toddler with a recorder, and that very well may be true.
 As moms though, we sacrifice for our kids so that they can have the young, wild, and free childhood they deserve.
 My kids LOVE their recorder!
 In my opinion, this wooden “Very Hungry Caterpillar” recorder has a “softer” sound than the plastic ones, is a little smaller, and while still very annoying, it’s a bit more tolerable.

-This child-safe beech wood camera from Janod is so cute and one of my favorite stocking stuffer ideas for toddlers!
-Not only does it make a clicking sound when the button is depressed, but it even has a little flash too.
+This child-safe natural wood camera from Manhattan toys is so cute and one of my favorite stocking stuffer ideas for toddlers!
+Not only does it come with an adorable neck strap, but it even has interchangeable lenses!
 What I love most about this toy camera is the bonus kaleidoscope effect when looking through the lens.
-While most kaleidoscopes aren’t age-appropriate for toddlers, this one is, and is pretty decent to boot!
+While most kaleidoscope toys aren’t age-appropriate for toddlers, this one is, and is pretty decent to boot!

 When it comes to finding a magnifying glass for your toddler, there are a lot of options out there to choose from.
 However, they’re not all created equal.
 After doing the research, I found this product to have the best price, the best design for little hands, a shatterproof lens, and most importantly, quality magnification!
 I also want to add you get two for one low price!